Stéphane Saulnier, Ph.D.

 "Treasures of the Faith" Seminar Series

-Since January 2014 the Treasures of the Faith seminar series are offered as a program of the newly launched Benedict XVI Institute for New Evangelization at Newman Theological College.
+Since January 2014 the Treasures of the Faith seminar series are being offered as a program of the newly launched Benedict XVI Institute for New Evangelization at Newman Theological College.

 Each Seminar series meets weekly for an hour during Term time at Newman Theological College.
 Seminars may be offered in French or in English; registration is free of charge (participants may need to purchase the particular texts read).
 Contact Reception at Newman.edu to register.